top of page

 Harvest: Over the past several years there has been much concern and talk about salmonella.
 Most almond farmers shake their trees with a machine and the nuts (in the shell and in the husk) drop on the orchard floor.
 They are then susceptible to soil-borne pathogens--not good.
 These nuts are then swept up with another machine into rows.
 The rows, full of nuts, branches, dirt, dust, poop, etc. are then gathered up with another machine.
 It is a very dusty operation and not healthy for the harvesters or the consumer eating the potentially-contaminated nut.
 This is not how we harvest.
 We use a hydro-mechanical harvester to drop the nuts onto tarps or a catch frame.
 This method virtually eliminates any chance of salmonella poisoning because the nuts never touch the ground.

-Hulling, Shelling, and Packing: After harvest is through, we transport the in-shell, in-hull almonds to a certified-organic, local huller-and-sheller.
+Hulling, Shelling, and Packing: After harvest is through, we transport the in-shell, in-hull almonds to a local certified-organic, local huller-and-sheller.
 The almonds come back to us hull-and-shell-free in USDA-approved containers.
 The hulls and shells are also products.
 The hulling and shelling company sells them for a variety of products, mostly cattle feed and animal bedding.
 Next, we then hand-sort the almonds to separate out any bug/insect-damaged and blemished almonds.
 We pack the good nuts in boxes and put them in cold storage until they are re-packaged according to the customer’s wishes.
 Our primary cold storage facility is here at the farm in a room which is precisely temperature and humidity controlled according to UC Davis recommendations.
 Our secondary long-term cold storage is in the Sierra Nevada Mountains in a facility which is naturally cold with low humidity.
 Lastly, we complete the final packing and labeling for shipment to you.

 Well, that’s how we farm.
 We hope you see that we farm in a very sustainable manner, minimizing the impact we make on God’s beautiful creation.